 To fulfill our mission of enhancing the public understanding of religion, we develop and facilitate programs designed to engage a variety of publics, including a biennial lecture series and resources for public scholars.
-Below you can learn about some exciting current work that explores religion in diverse communities and offers public resources for understanding religion in contemporary culture.
+Below you can learn about some exciting current publicly engaged work, religion journalism including substacks, and podcasts that explore religion in diverse communities and offer public resources for understanding religion in contemporary culture.
+Additional upcoming and some past projects are also listed.

 Also please see the AAR's Guidelines for Supporting and Evaluating Public Scholarship in Religion